Okra and Ogbono Soup for a win!

 “Swallow” is a starchy food usually eaten with a bowl of soup such as oat fufu, cassava fufu, yam fufu, Garri fufu, plantain fufu, etc., Typically, you will pick up small fufu or swallow, and you dip it generously in the soup, and then you will swallow it!
 Additionally, okra and ogbono soup are natural to swallow and likewise gentle in the tummy.
 Soup and swallow bellow. ⤵️

 Soup = Superb in Nigeria.

-Low in fat and sodium, therefore it can help you improve your cholesterol health.
-Ogbono at the same time is a dry seed of edible fruit popularly eaten in Nigerian.
-If you haven’t noticed, most Nigerian soups require thickeners, which are usually seeds ( mostly in ground form).
-In case of this soup, alongside frozen okra I will also use ogbono; it will help the thickening process.
+On the other hand, ogbono is made from a (dry) seed of edible fruit popularly eaten in Nigerian – ugiri.
+If you haven’t noticed, most Nigerian soups require thickeners, which are usually seeds (but mostly used in ground form).
+In case of this soup, alongside frozen okra I will also use ogbono; it will help both in the thickening or (draw as we say back home), and flavor.
 Okra and ogbono combo are a match made in food heaven; it combines the freshness of okra and on the other hand the magic-ness of dry ground ogbono seeds.
 Both tend to draw very well; when used together produces one of the best soups from Nigeria.

-As a kid, we would eat okra with anything, like anything.
+As kids, we would eat okra with anything, like anything.
 Sometimes at my house, we would eat okra with rice or yam.
-In reality, it is naturally eaten with cassava flour, pounded yam or yam flour, garri or oat fufu.
-In other words do not be afraid to celebrate your okra creations.
-Own it, make and eat it your way!
+But, in reality, it is traditionally eaten with swallow – pounded yam, pounded cassava or fufu, garri or oat fufu.
+You can also lunch or dine on a bowl of okra without swallow!Print

 - 1 lb. of goat meat